lolalaladegs/chat-system/README.md

 ## Features

 - [x] User authentication with basic username/password (User credentials not connected on Websocket)
-- [x] Creation of single chat room upon server startup
+- [x] Creation of single chat room upon server startup (Creation upon fetching of chatroom list)
 - [x] Storage of chat message in database
-- [x] Sending and receiving messages in the chat room
+- [x] Sending and receiving messages in the chat room (Accessing chat room history is only available on RESTful endpoint)
 - [x] Unit testing

 ## Technology Used